 While maintaining your feline’s quality of life for as long as possible is the goal, some things can be done to ensure this process.
 These are as follows:

 - Decrease the buildup of waste in the bloodstream

 - Halt the overall progression of the disease

 - Make dietary changes to include foods that are moist and dense

 Diarrhea, lack of appetite, frequent urination, depression, weight loss, and body weakness (legs) are the most common signs of feline kidney disease.

 These concerns can produce symptoms that can impair your cat’s legs.
 Whether the problems originate from wrong signals being delivered from the brain or nerve damage leading to the legs, neurological ailments and diseases require full evaluation and testing.

 - Back injury or slipped disc.
-The symptoms of this issue can be immediate, but they can also be delayed.
-It depends on the severity of the issue and how well your cat is masking the problem.
+The symptoms can be immediate, but they can also be delayed.
+It depends on the severity and how well your cat is masking the problem.